xialvjun/ts-sql-plugin/README.md

 You can use [types-from-sql](https://github.com/o175/types-from-sql) tool for generating types from your emitted sql via `--ts-sql-plugin:emit("someName")` directive.
+For generate types in realtime, use `--watch` option of cli.

 ## VSCode syntax highlight extension